qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Mutate the content of map key object (or set element object) makes the container malfunciton.
 - A method that returns `List<T>` may sometimes return mutable `ArrayList`, but sometimes return `Collections.emptyList()` which is immutable.
 Trying to modify on `Collections.emptyList()` throws `UnsupportedOperationException`.
 - A method that returns `Optional<T>` may return `null` (this is not recommended, but this do exist in real codebases).
+- Null is ambiguous.
+If `get()` on a map returns null, it may be either value is missing or value exists but it's null (can distinguish by `containsKey`).
+Null field and missing field in JSON are all mapped to null in Java object.
+[See also](https://committing-crimes.com/articles/2025-09-16-null-and-absence/)
+- Implicitly converting `Integer` `Long` `Double` etc. to `int` `long` `double` etc. can cause `NullPointerException`.
 - Return in `finally` block swallows any exception thrown in the `try` or `catch` block.
 The method will return the value from `finally`.
 - Interrupt.
 Some libraries ignore interrupt.
-Interrupt may break class initialization that contains IO.
+If a thread is interrupted and then load a class, and class initialization has IO, then class may fail to load.
 - Thread pool does not log exception of tasks sent by `.submit()` by default.
 You can only get exception from the future returned by `.submit()`.
 Don't discard the future.
 And `scheduleAtFixedRate` task silently stop if exception is thrown.
 - Literal number starting with 0 will be treated as octal number. (`0123` is 83)
 - When debugging, debugger will call `.toString()` to local variables.
 Some class' `.toString()` has side effect, which cause the code to run differently under debugger.
 This can be disabled in IDE.